-Campus Safety will perform at least one fire evacuation drill each semester at all resident facilities with the exception of the Country Club Manor Apartments.
-These apartments have individual smoke detectors and are not conducive to performing a drill, although the detectors are tested twice each year.
+Campus Safety will perform at least one fire evacuation drill each semester at all resident facilities.

 All students and their guests are required to exit any building where a fire alarm has activated and follow all evacuation procedures.
 The fire department or Campus Safety will inform residents when they may re-enter their facility.
 Failure to exit is a code of conduct violation.